BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

 In practice this is no big problem.
 There are ways to discover and browse the code.
 I'm used to working in a REPL with little more than syntax highlighting as a language specific aid in the editor.
-Unison's code base manager watches for changes in a scratch file I'm editing and provides a link where the code base can be browsed.
+Unison's code base manager watches for changes in a scratch file I'm editing and on start up provides a link where the code base can be browsed.

 .. code-block:: pre